- How can I contact the VGL with questions about your services?

 To prevent others from accessing your MyVGL account, we strongly recommend you don't use this feature on devices and computers that are shared with other people.

 - Can you send the reports directly to me?

 - If you are testing through one of the registries on contract with VGL, the results are sent electronically to that registry.
-If you are testing individually, the laboratory will send the report to the owner or agent listed at the top of the submission form.
+If you are testing individually, the laboratory will send the report to the owner or agent listed on the account.
 Testing will be initiated only after full payment is received.

 - What does my Genetic Markers Report mean?

 - The Genetic Marker Report is used for identification (a DNA fingerprint) and/or for parent verification purposes.
 The Genetic Marker Report does not provide you with specific information about your animal such as coat color, disease, lineage, or breed.